 1. Purpose

 1.1.
-To use funds allocated by the Education and Skills Funding Agency (EFSA) and The Windsor Forest Colleges Group (the College) to remove barriers to learning, to support students to achieve, participate and succeed through targeted financial support.
+To use funds allocated by the Education and Skills Funding Agency (EFSA) and The College Group to remove barriers to learning, to support students to achieve, participate and succeed through targeted financial support.

 2. Funds Overview